Client Asset Management Platform (CAMP)

 External calendar tools have no concept of an advisor’s workflow so client meetings, market events, and internal team activity all live in separate places.

 I designed the calendar to be advisor-specific, rolling external calendars containing client meetings and external financial events into one event hub.
 Advisors also wanted continuity on their client actions to be visible.
-After understanding how advisors interact with their clients, I designed a client suggested activity setting that can add reminders advisor’s calendars to follow up with a client after 4 weeks.
-Where it made sense to, I followed the conventions of the calendar interfaces advisors already use every day — familiarity reduces friction and onboarding lag.
+After understanding how advisors interact with their clients, I designed a client suggested activity setting that can add reminders advisor’s calendars (ex: follow up on a client meeting after 4 weeks).
+Where it made sense to, I followed the conventions of the calendar interfaces advisors already use every day to reduce friction and onboarding lag.

 calendar module integrates advisor events and meetings, external financial events, and suggested activities into one module